Media Magic. Real Results.

 We learned a lot about how consumers want to connect with their favorite brands.
 Just be real.

 I’ve been working the formula for viral video for more than a decade.
-This super simple video from ten years ago has more than 200,000 views.
+This super simple video from 2009 has more than 200,000 views.
 It has the cute factor, and it took off when I shared it with The Consumerist blog.

 Canva - Camera Lens in Close Up Photo.jpg